-Sautéed chickpeas or sauteed garbanzo beans make a great snack, side dish, or topping to many dishes or dips like this Creamy Eggplant Dip.
+Sautéed chickpeas or sauteed garbanzo beans make a great snack, side dish, or topping to many dishes or dips like this Creamy Eggplant Dip or something sweet like this Dates, Grapes And Goats' Cheese Super Balls Snack.
 It is healthy, full of flavor, and takes less than 15 minutes to make.
 So if you were looking for sauteed chickpea recipes look no further, you have landed on the right page.

 I’m sure this happens to you too sometimes, coming back home hungry like a wolfie not knowing what to tuck in?!

-Well, it certainly happens to me on a regular basis especially around 4 pm when I need to beat those afternoon terrible sugar cravings.
+Well, it certainly happens to me regularly especially around 4 pm when I need to beat those afternoon terrible sugar cravings.
 Truthfully these sauteed chickpeas make a quick snack and are such a savior.

-These pan cooked chickpeas really helps me big time to avoid digging deep in the sweets jar and smashing a good few chocs or kit-kat bars.
+These pan-cooked chickpeas help me big time to avoid digging deep in the sweets jar and smashing a good few chocs or Kit-Kat bars.

 So, in a few words, this chickpea recipe is great because :